rust-lang/rust/text/0000-try-trait.md

 the return type to `Result<(), io::Error>`" or perhaps just "consider changing the return type to a `Result"`.

+On an implementation note, it would probably be helpful for improving the error message if `?` were not desugared when lowering from AST to HIR but rather when lowering from HIR to MIR.
+This would also make it easier to implement `catch`.

 # Drawbacks
 [drawbacks]: #drawbacks